The Shavlik Content Team has created a deployment for Windows 10 Version 1511, 1607, 1703, and 1709.

 - The ISO must be renamed to match the Shavlik naming scheme which includes the OS architecture, the edition, locale, and version.
 See below for examples

-- To find out exactly which naming scheme to use, scan the endpoint that will be receiving the update with the Shavlik Protect console.
+- To find out exactly which naming scheme to use, scan the endpoint that will be receiving the update with the Shavlik Protect console or you can look up the update in View > Patches.
 Under "Bulletin Details", the File Name will show what the ISO needs to be renamed to.
 See below for an example:

 - The renamed ISO must now be placed in the patch store on the Shavlik Protect console..
 The default location for this is: "C:\ProgramData\LANDESK\Shavlik Protect\Console\Patches"